poypolpak/apipoi-project-beta/README.md

 # apipoi-project-beta
-Trading bot on python language for binance API wrapper.
+Trading bot in python language for binance API wrapper.